A general quantum algorithm for open quantum dynamics demonstrated with the Fenna-Matthews-Olson complex: Results

+where $M_0$ and $M_1$ both have an explicit dependence on time $t$.
+This concludes the review of the previous algorithm, for more details please see Ref.~\cite{Hu2020}.

-The basic mechanisms of the generalized quantum algorithm -- including the Sz.-Nagy unitary dilation procedures and the observable evaluation procedures -- have been introduced in our previous work~\cite{Hu2020} and reviewed in the Supplementary Information Section S1.
-Now to introduce the new features that allow the generalized algorithm to simulate more complex dynamics, we first note that the Kraus operators with explicit time dependence as reviewed in Equation S7 of the Supplementary Information are not generally available for more complex dynamics.
+Now to introduce the new features that allow the generalized algorithm to simulate more complex dynamics, we first note that the Kraus operators with explicit time dependence as reviewed in Equation~\eqref{eq:7} are not generally available for more complex dynamics.
 This is especially true when the dynamics is described by a master equation, where the superoperators have to be integrated first to obtain the Kraus operators with explicit time dependence.
-To avoid the hard problem of integrating superoperators, a naive and incorrect idea is to directly write the Kraus operators of an arbitrary dynamics in the same basic forms of those used in Equation S7 of the Supplementary Information, simulating the amplitude damping channel.
-However as shown in the Supplementary Information Section S2 for the finite-temperature amplitude damping channel, Kraus operators with naive dependence on time lead to incorrect dynamics for even such a simple deviation from the amplitude damping channel.
+To avoid the hard problem of integrating superoperators, a naive and incorrect idea is to directly write the Kraus operators of an arbitrary dynamics in the same basic forms of those used in Equation~\eqref{eq:7} simulating the amplitude damping channel.
+However as shown in the Supplementary Information Section S1 for the finite-temperature amplitude damping channel, Kraus operators with naive dependence on time lead to incorrect dynamics for even such a simple deviation from the amplitude damping channel.
 Indeed, the original formulation of the operator sum representation~\cite{Nielsen2011} can be essentially understood as a single physical event that starts with an initial density matrix $\rho(0)$ and ends with a final density matrix $\rho(1)$: $\rho(1) = \mathcal{E}_1[\rho(0)] = \sum_k M_{1k}\rho(0)M_{1k}^{\dagger}$, where $\mathcal{E}_1$ is the quantum operation described by the collection of $M_{1k}$’s.
 Now if we use $\rho(1)$ as the initial state and apply another quantum operation, we have $\rho(2) = \mathcal{E}_2[\rho(1)] = \sum_k M_{2k}\rho(1)M_{2k}^{\dagger}$.
 This process can be repeated iteratively such that: